When I tried watercolor for the first time after elementary school, I hated them.

 The splattering about with a paintbrush with no goal has never been enjoyable for me.
 (And believe me, I’ve tried.)
 My works have been expressive, intuitive and true even without it.
 My process is lead by a vision – that’s how I work, and that’s what feels great to me.

-It took me a long time to get comfortable with that, because so many people around me have sworn that here's something special and superior to not knowing the vision in advance, and instead being guided to the vision through the brush strokes.
+It took me a long time to get comfortable with that, because so many people around me have sworn that here’s something special and superior to not knowing the vision in advance, and instead being guided to the vision through the brush strokes.
 And there it was again, the opportunity to learn to trust myself, instead of trying to adopt what works for other people.
-(Funny how that keeps happening.)
+(Funny how that keeps happening.
+I’ve written about it in more detail here: From art block to a new art series: Notes from navigating my creative processa.)

 And here’s where the Zen of watercolor kicks in: it won’t surrender to your vision.
 It will flow the way it wants to.